 Determine What Torsion System You Have

 If your garage door has a standard torsion system, you will see a bar that spans the width of the door, with cable-wrapped drums on either end.
 On the bar, you will see one or two thick springs.
-Check if one of the garage door springs has a gap; if so, you have a broken door spring and may require replacement.
+Check if one of the garage door springs has a gap; if so, you have a broken door spring that may require replacement.